University of Jyväskylä

-The Fulbright-University of Jyväskylä Graduate Award includes a monthly grant of EUR 1 000 (9 months).
-The grantee will also be provided with a travel award (USD 1 600) and a supplemental accident and sickness benefit (ASPE).
+The Fulbright-University of Jyväskylä Graduate Award includes a includes a monthly grant of EUR 1 000.
+The grantee will also be provided with a travel award (USD 1600), residence permit allowance (based on the actual permit fees, incl. grantee and accompanying family members, funded by FFF) and a supplemental accident and sickness benefit (ASPE).

 Based on the agreement with the Fulbright Finland Foundation, University of Jyväskylä awards a scholarship for the Fulbright-University of Jyväskylä Graduate Awardee to cover the annual tuition fee.
 The scholarship is granted also for the second year of master’s studies provided that the grantee has been successful in his/her studies during the first year.